SystemFw/blog/content/staging/oop-data-oriented.md

 ## Persistent data structures

-Typed table and transactions are powerful building blocks, and we can build data structures just like we would for in-memory data.
+Transactions on typed key-value tables are a flexible building block, and we can build data structures just like we would for in-memory data.

 Let's build a `Counter`:
 ```haskell